Soapdish: Plot

-Celeste Talbert, the long-time star of the daytime drama The Sun Also Sets, is targeted by her ambitious co-star Montana Moorehead; Montana connives to replace Celeste as the star by promising sexual favors to producer David Seton Barnes.
-To make the audience hate Celeste's character, Montana and David come up with a plot in which she will accidentally kill a young, destitute deaf-mute, played by the newly-cast Lori Craven.
+Celeste Talbert, the long-time star of the daytime soap opera The Sun Also Sets, is targeted by her ambitious co-star Montana Moorehead; Montana connives to replace Celeste as the star by promising sexual favors to producer David Seton Barnes.
+To make the audience hate Celeste's character, Montana and David come up with a plot in which she will accidentally kill a young, homeless deaf-mute, played by the newly cast Lori Craven.
 Despite the objections of head writer Rose Schwartz and Celeste herself, the scene plays out, but is interrupted by the latter's recognition of Lori as her real-life niece.
-Network honcho Edmund Edwards sees potential in the relationship and makes Lori a regular cast member, hoping to boost the show's flagging ratings.
+Network honcho Edmund Edwards sees potential in the relationship and makes Lori a regular cast member, hoping to boost the show's declining ratings.

 Montana and David seek to further unnerve Celeste by bringing back Jeffrey Anderson, an actor whom Celeste arranged to be fired from the show decades before, after his romantic relationship with Celeste went sour.
 Bitter at being reduced to performing dinner theater in Florida, Jeffrey relishes the chance to needle Celeste.
 Outwardly despising Jeffrey but still harboring feelings for him, Celeste becomes unhinged when Jeffrey and Lori seem to be about to begin a romantic relationship, seemingly from jealousy.
 However, when Lori and Jeffrey are about to enact a scripted onscreen kiss, Celeste stops them by revealing that Lori is actually her daughter by Jeffrey.

 On camera, Celeste explains that she was responsible for getting Jeffrey fired because of being distraught about the pregnancy.
-Then she went home, passed Lori off as her niece, and had her parents raise Lori, all due to pressure from the network.
+She then went home, passed Lori off as her niece, and had her parents raise Lori, all due to pressure from the network.
 This incites disgust and scorn from nearly everyone on the show towards Celeste.
 However, the scandal ignites renewed interest in the show, causing the ratings to skyrocket.
 A board meeting between the staff—including Rose, who speaks out in Celeste's defense—takes place thereafter, where David insists that she be fired, but he is overruled as the situation has not only resulted in positive press for the show, but has generated a lot of public sympathy for Celeste.